Basic DWG Block Handling Example: Preserving Block Entities (DWG to SHP)

 Introduction

-In this tutorial, we will translate a DWG file representing traffic signals to Esri shapefile (SHP).
-The signals are stored as blocks in the DWG file, and there is a text entity which holds the signal ID.
+In this tutorial, we will translate a DWG file representing traffic signals to an Esri shapefile (.shp).
+The signals are stored as blocks in the DWG file, and there is a text entity that holds the signal ID.
 Our goal is to:

 This transformation highlights one way to work with AutoCAD block entities in FME: not exploding blocks (preserving their insertion points) works well when translating to a format that does not store such complex entities or require single geometries in the output.